Insomnia (1997 film): Plot

 Engström learns from one of Tanja's friends that she had been seeing Jon Holt (Bjørn Floberg), a crime novelist.
 He correctly deduces that Holt killed Tanja, but Holt blackmails Engström with his knowledge of the Vik shooting.
 The two meet and decide to frame Tanja's boyfriend Eilert for her murder, with Engström later planting Holt's gun under Eilert's bed.
-However, Hagen is not convinced of Eilert's involvement, and when new evidence emerges, Engström knows that it's only a matter of time until Holt is arrested.
+However, Hagen is not convinced of Eilert's involvement, and when new evidence emerges, Engström knows that it is only a matter of time until Holt is arrested.

-Engström tracks down Holt in some rotting wooden buildings at the waterfront and tries to talk with him.
+Engström tracks down Holt in some rotting wooden buildings on the waterfront and tries to talk with him.
 Holt suspects that Engström has come to kill him and holds him at gunpoint.
 He explains how he killed Tanja in a fit of rage when she rejected his advances.
-Holt tries to flee across a pier, but the rotten floorboards give way and he falls into the water below, striking his head on the way.
+Holt tries to flee across a pier, but the rotten floorboards give way and he falls into the water below, striking his head on the way down.
 He drowns as Engström watches.
-When he rummages through Holt's nearby house, Engström finds Tanja's dress, which Holt had removed before dumping the body.
+When Engström rummages through Holt's nearby house, he finds Tanja's dress, which Holt had removed before dumping the body.
 With Holt dead, and this definitive proof that he was the murderer, the case is closed.

 Just before he leaves town, Engström is visited by Hagen, who shows him a cartridge case found at the site where Vik was shot.
 She notes that it is a Norma case, which Engström confirms is a brand used by the Swedish police.
 Engström expects Hagen to arrest him, but instead she simply places the cartridge case on a table and leaves.
-Engström drives out of town, his face and eyes showing great weariness; he seems not to have recovered from his insomnia.
+Engström drives out of town, his face and eyes showing great weariness, and he seems not to have recovered from his insomnia.